Exam 3 Study Guide

 Fault tolerance

-For each RDD, the driver tracks the sequence of transformations used to create it.
-That means an RDD knows which RDDs it is dependent on and which tasks needed to create each one.
+For each RDD, the driver tracks, via the DAG, the sequence of transformations that was used to create it.
+That means an RDD knows which RDDs it is dependent on and which tasks were needed to create each one.
 If any RDD is lost (e.g., a task that creates one died), the driver can ask the task that generated it to recreate it.
-The driver maintains the entire dependency graph, so this recreation may end up being a chain of transformation tasks going back to the original data.
+The driver maintains the entire dependency graph, so this recreation may end up being a chain of transformation tasks going back to the original data, if necessary.

 Content delivery networks